Kalsa: Middle Ages

 Built in the ninth century, Al-Khalesa was one of the first planned Arab settlements in Europe.
 It was the administrative center of the city of Balarm (Palermo), which was under Arab rule until it was conquered by the Normans in 1072.
 Around 937, the Arabs moved their base from Al-Kasr (today the Cassaro, or castle district) to Al-Khalesa and built a fortified palace near the port.

 In the 970s, Palermo expanded into a major Muslim city comparable to Cairo or Córdoba.
 In addition to housing the emir and his court, Al-Khalesa contained the arsenal and prison, baths, a mosque, and government offices.
 There were no shops or markets in the area.
 It was surrounded by a stone wall with four gates, the best known being the Bab al-bahr or Marine Gate, on the shore.

 The center of Al-Khalesa was located near what is now Piazza Kalsa.
 Much of the square's current "Arabesque" architecture, such as the Greek Gate, is the product of 16th-century Spanish Moorish revival movements and cannot be traced directly to the emirate of Balarm.
 The area still has narrow, winding streets, as it did in the 11th century.

 After the Normans captured Palermo, they preferred to move their headquarters to higher ground, back to the Cassaro.
 The Kalsa became an Arab neighborhood with markets and mosques, but eventually, just as in the rest of Sicily, Islam would disappear from the island by the early 13th century.

 World War II and later

-The Kalsa district was heavily bombed during World War II, and was abandoned for decades.
+The Kalsa district was heavily bombed during World War II, particularly during the Allied air raids of 1943, and remained largely abandoned for decades.
 It attracted poor squatters, many of whom lived in the bombed-out ruins.
 Sicilian-American novelist Dodici Azpadu describes it as an "Arab ghetto."
+For over 40 years the rubbled district suffered from severe structural neglect, poverty, and isolation from Palermo's economic growth.
+The neighborhood began a significant turning point in the mid-1990s, driven in part by civic reactions to the 1992 assassinations of anti-Mafia prosecutors Giovanni Falcone and Paolo Borsellino, both of whom grew up in the district.
+Under the administration of Mayor Leoluca Orlando, the municipality launched major urban renewal initiatives to reclaim the historic quarter from decay and crime.
+Bomb-damaged landmarks, such as the Palazzo Kalsa, were structurally restored and repurposed into contemporary art centers and cultural venues.
 The area has since been revitalized and is home to art galleries, restored churches and palaces, and other tourist attractions.